nniikon/Stack/README.md

   - `fileName` - The name of the log file.
 - Note: Don't forget to call `stackDtor` when you're done to close the file.

+## Settings

+This section describes the configurable settings and constants in the code:

+### Release Mode

+- `RELEASE` mode optimizes the code for performance.
+- In this mode, unused hash values are not filled with poison.
+- Validation is performed only on essential parameters.

+### Canary Protection

+- `CANARY_PROTECT` enhances security by using canary values to protect the stack and data.
+- While enabling canary protection, keep in mind that it slightly increases the execution time of every stack operation.
+- It may also require a slightly larger amount of memory due to the additional canary values.

+### Hash Protection

+- `HASH_PROTECT` strengthens security using a hash function to protect the stack and data.
+- Enabling hash protection significantly increases the execution time of every stack operation.

+### Data Types

+- `elem_t` is the element type used in the stack.
+- `canary_t` is the canary type used for data protection.

+### Format Specifiers

+- `ELEM_FORMAT` defines the format specifier for printing elements using `printf()`.
+- `CANARY_FORMAT` defines the format specifier for printing canary values.

+### Poison Value

+- `POISON` is the value used to mark uninitialized elements in the stack.

+### Canary Value

+- `CANARY_VALUE` is the canary value used to protect data integrity.

+### Default Stack Capacity

+- `STACK_SIZE_DEFAULT` defines the default minimum capacity that the stack can have.

+### Stack Capacity Multiplier

+- `STACK_CAPACITY_MULTIPLIER` specifies the multiplier used to increase the capacity of the stack when needed.

 ## Error Codes

 The functions in this stack algorithm may return the following error codes: